messi-yang/ggol/README.md

 func main() {
     // Declare field size.
-    fieldSize := ggol.FieldSize{Height: 3, Width: 3}
+    size := ggol.Size{Height: 3, Width: 3}
     // Initial status of all units.
     initialCgolUnit := CgolUnit{Alive: false}

-    // Alrighty, let's create a new game with field size of 3x3,
+    // Alrighty, let's create a new game with size of 3x3,
     // you also need to tell the game what's the initial status
     // of each unit, let's say all units are not alive. game, _ := ggol.NewGame(
-        &fieldSize,
+        &size,
         &initialCgolUnit,
     )
     // Set generator of next unit.